jballas/120-work/final-project-proposal/final-project-proposal.md

 }
 ```

+Here is a link to my Game so far:

+### Deadlines

+November 27th: Finish coding Main elements of game(player, enemy, you win, game over)

+November 30th: sprite animation and concept art completed, added to final game

+December 1st: Main page and About page, Link these pages to game

+December 4th: Sound added to game

+December 5th: Play testing on forum, with friends and family.

+My deadline for coding the main game features is November 27th, which is when I usually submit my homework.
+Then I want to focus on the artwork, sound and other presentation elements, like having a main page link to the game, and an about.
+I'll impliment any feedback suggestions on the weekend before the deadline, and impliment any other ideas, such as obstacles, before final submission.

 ### Art

 I'll need to make a sprite animation for Lucy and Edith.
 I'll need to create a background.
+I'm going to do a 16 bit pixel artwork style.

 I would also like to have a main page sketch, featuring both Lucy and Edith.
+I'd like to see a loop animation of Edith chasing Lucy across the screen.

 ### Sound

-I need to find background music, and simple sound effects, such when Lucy sucessfully reaches the goal, and when Edith catches her.
+I need to find background music, and simple sound effects, such as when Lucy sucessfully reaches the goal, and when Edith catches her.

 ### Other ideas